Tips from a local...

 -

-If you are flying into Charleston, you are actually flying into North Charleston.
+If you are flying into Charleston, you are actually flying into North Charleston (near the convention center).
 Not really a tip, just a fact.
 The tip is don't pack your running shoes and (if you had your packet mailed to you) your race number in your luggage.
 Put them in a carryon.
 My sister flew all the way from Indianapolis to run the race and her luggage was lost...

 -

 Carbo loading is really for races that last over ninety minutes (half and full marathons).
 Don't stuff yourself on pasta.
 But if you want to eat pasta, just remember that there are 39,999 other runners out there with the same idea and they have guests too...
 Okay, if you have to eat pasta then I suggest eating in Mount Pleasant.
-La Pizzeria is right over the Bridge and Giuseppi's is on Coleman near Sullivan's Island.
+La Pizzeria is right over the Bridge and Steel City Pizza (used to be Giuseppi's) is on Coleman near Sullivan's Island.
 Easy and you will get to drive down Coleman Blvd to see the starting line.

 -

 Organize your clothes the night before.
-Put on your race bib (number).
+Put your race bib (number) on your shirt.
 There are no chips to attach to your shoes (its on your bib) so this will save you some time.
 Oh, the blue Boeing bracelet from 2011 was a flash drive (you did not need to wear it during the race - that still cracks me up...).
+Last year there was a credit card size flash drive with all the race information on it (please do not wear it on your shoe - although it sure would be funny to see).

 -